LeavesMC/docs/docs/leaves/configuration.md

 #### budding-amethyst-can-push-by-piston

 - **default**: `false`
-- **description**: If enabled, then pistons can push the budding amethyst.
+- **description**: If enabled, then pistons can **push** the budding amethyst.

 #### stick-change-armorstand-arm-status

 - **default**: `true`
-- **description**: If enabled, then players can use the "stick" (minecraft:stick) to right-click the armor stand when sneaking to change the display state of the arms of the armor stand.
+- **description**: If enable,it will allow players to use sticks to right-click armor stands while crouching to change the display status of the armor stand arms, that is, set the NBT tag ShowArms to 1b.
+This will be similar to the bedrock edition performance.

 #### stackable-shulker-boxes

 - **default**: `'false'`
-- **description**: If enabled, then empty shulker boxes can be stacked.
-This must be a string and either `true` / `false` or a positive integer (integer as a string) of 64 or less.
-  If the string is an integer as string, the stackable amount of empty shulker boxes, which is treated as `2` if `true`, or 1 if `false`.
+- **description**:  If enable,it will allow the empty shulker box stack.
+This value must be a string of true / false or an integer less than or equal to 64.
+If the value is an integer, then this number is the stackable quantity of the shulker box.
+If it is true, it is defaulted to 2, and if it is false, it is considered 1.

 :::note